 You have different concerns regarding the overall look without any hair and that is just fine.
 You are going to take a step forward and change your look.
 What if your friends and family don’t like it?
 What if you will be no longer interesting for the opposite sex?
 What if you look too old?
 Asking yourself these questions is quite legit.
 However, in most cases, you are overreacting.

 With the evolution of male beauty standards, you cannot neglect the fact that nowadays bald head has become a symbol of masculinity and strength.
 Think of Bruce Willis, Dwayne Johnson, Vin Diesel and many others who are among the sex symbols of current showbiz.

 Many men go bald not because of hair loss, but because it’s the trend.

 Your attitude is the absolute key to success.
 Just take the decision and be confident.
 At the end of the day shaving your head is not irreversible and you can always grow back your hair to where it is now.

 Will my head look good bald?

 Now that you’ve made the decision to go bald, you would want to better understand what will be the impact on your appearance.
 How to know if you’ll look good bald?
-In many cases your look will change considerably after shaving your head.
-There are few things to keep in mind before taking the final step.
+In many cases, your look will change considerably after shaving your head.
+There are a few things to keep in mind before taking the final step.

 • Head shape: while we can find examples of bald men with different head shapes, who look pretty good, as a general rule the rectangle, square and diamond-shaped heads look best without hair.
 Having a strong chin/jawline will guarantee a successful bald look for maximum masculinity and sexuality.